PREVIOUS

 Chapter 9: The Seven Commanders

 Though he was standing against a primal power, his sole advantage was that the Overseers, in creating a fixed universe, made it so that all possible futures could be calculated based on known variables.
 While some mortals possessed the ability to see fragments of the future, the Black Mage was able to take advantage of the fixed variables in the universe in order to divine all the countless futures based on those fundamental laws.
 In this way, he could manipulate events to ensure that his plans succeeded.
+Because of the laws governing the universe, Transcendents were incapable of destroying each other or themselves.
+To circumvent this, the Black Mage amassed an army of monsters and gathered seven Commanders to lead them.

 The Nova warrior from the world of Grandis, Magnus, arrived in Maple World from the Interdimensional Portal on Grandis.
 In exchange for becoming a Commander, the Black Mage gave him greater power.